LPology/Simple-Ajax-Uploader/README.md

       <tr>
         <td><strong>setProgressContainer(element)</strong></td>
         <td>Function</td>
         <td>Designates an element to be removed from the DOM upon completion of an upload.
-Useful for cleaning up multiple, dynamic progress bars.</td>
+Useful for cleaning up dynamic progress bars.</td>
       <tr>
     </tbody>
 </table>